How to Start an LLC in Pennsylvania

 However, Pennsylvania only requires new businesses to list the physical address of the registered office.
 It serves the same purpose as a registered agent.
 The difference is a person’s name is not required.

-Step 4: File the Pennsylvania LLC articles of organization
+Step 4: File the Pennsylvania LLC Articles of Organization

 Forming a Pennsylvania LLC requires filing two documents and getting approval from the department of state.
 These are the Certificate of Organization and a Docketing Statement.